SebastienBtr/Micro-express/services/README.md

 * To launch all: `./launcher.sh`

 * To launch specific services: `./launcher.sh <service_name> <service_name_2>`.
 The "service_name" is the same as the service's directory and the services will be launched in the order you pass them to the script.
-The kafka (exept in "prod" env) and api-gateway services will be launched automatically.
+The kafka service (exept in "prod" env) and api-gateway services will be launched automatically.

 * A "`-e`" option can be added to the command to precise the environment: "dev", "test", "prod", the default value is "dev".
 When you switch between environments, make sure to call the `stop-all.sh` script before.

-* To lauch the API gateway, use the `gateway-launcher.sh` script, it is important that the `auth` service is already running, otherwise the the gateway wont be able to sign tokens.
+* To launch the API gateway, use the `gateway-launcher.sh` script, it is important that the `auth` service is already running, otherwise the the gateway wont be able to sign tokens.

 To stop all the services, you can use the `stop-all.sh` script.